1965 Indian Everest Expedition: Reception and honours

 Mohan Singh Kohli is best known as leader of the Indian Everest Expedition 1965.
 The achievement electrified the nation; people danced in the streets.
-Nine climbers reached the summit, creating a world record that India held for 17 years.
-On return of the team from Nepal to India, Prime Minister Lal Bahadur Shastri headed the reception at the airport.
+Nine climbers reached the summit, creating a world record that India held for 13 years.
+On return of the team from Nepal to India, acting Prime Minister Gulzarilal Nanda headed the reception at the airport (Prime Minister Lal Bahadur Shastri was abroad).

 The entire team were given an Arjuna Award.
 Three members, including the team leader, were awarded the Padma Bhushan and the leader and eight team members were given the Padma Shree.

-Prime Minister Lal Bahadur Shastri paid tribute saying: “The record of Commander Kohli’s expedition will find special mention in history.
+Indira Gandhi paid tribute saying: “The record of Commander Kohli's expedition will find special mention in history.
 It was a masterpiece of planning, organisation, teamwork, individual effort and leadership”.
-Lal Bahadur Shastri also described the 1965 success as one of India's six major achievements after independence.
+She described the 1965 success as one of India's six major achievements after independence.

 A full-length film on the expedition with music by Shankar Jaikishan was released all over India and abroad.
 The story of the achievement was serialized in several national newspapers and magazines.
 Mohan Singh Kohli and other members of the team were felicitated at Brussels, Paris, Geneva and Rome.
 Tenzing Norgay accompanied Captain Kohli to several countries.
 In India, Chief Ministers of almost all the states invited the team to their capitals and honoured them at state and civic receptions.